Tour – Day 4

 Consisting of six 22m wide dish antennas, the CSIRO Australia Telescope compact array is truly a site to behold.

-A giant 3km long rail track holds five of the dishes, while the sixth is fixed approximately 5km to the west.
-Working together the antennas simulate a much larger antenna, allowing astronomers to observe very fine detail.
+A 3km long rail track holds five of the 270-tonne dishes, while the sixth is fixed approximately 5km to the west.
+The antennas work together to simulate a much larger antenna, allowing astronomers to observe very fine detail.
+Their combined power simulates a single antenna with a 6km diameter.

 The Telescope Information Centre can answer all your questions, while a regularly updated video showcases some of the “out–of–this–universe” photos captured by the antennas.
 Check out the computers for up-to-the-minute particulars on what is being tracked.
 Interactive exhibits around the Centre provide a world of fascination for young and old.
 Even those who find the science a little bewildering will be captivated by the whispering dishes.